 Choosing the Provisioning Model for Image Management

-One of the most common design decision that needs to be done for every Citrix Virtual Apps and Desktops (CVAD) project is which provisioning model will meet the business and operational requirements.
-The goal of this article is to describe the most common decision factors, recommendations and different scenarios where certain provisioning model might be a better candidate.
+One of the most common design decisions that needs to be done for every Citrix Virtual Apps and Desktops (CVAD) project is which provisioning model meets the business and operational requirements.
+The goal of this article is to describe the most common decision factors, recommendations, and different scenarios where certain provisioning model might be a better candidate.
 For image management, there are two provisioning models that are commonly used by Citrix administrators to manage their Citrix environment efficiently:

 - Machine Creation Services (MCS)

 - Citrix Provisioning (PVS)

 It is also important to mention that Citrix App Layering is out of scope for the current version of this document.
 Implementation of Citrix App Layering can influence many of these design decisions and we will include it in one of the future updates for this article.

 This article is focused on design decisions and factors involving image provisioning.
 If you are interested in more general reference architecture for Citrix PVS or MCS, we highly recommend reading Citrix Virtual Apps and Desktops Image Management reference architecture.

 Overview of Citrix Provisioning Services (PVS)